Le Club du Sauna

 Saturday, June 6, 8 pm

-The steam is rising.
-The music is hot.
-For one night only, the Main Hall of the Scandinavian Club sheds its quiet charm to become a clandestine sanctuary of rhythm and revelry.
+For one night only, the Main Hall of the Scandinavian Club sheds its quiet charm to become a bohemian night club with virtuoso guitarist Stephane Wrembel and a quartet of special guests playing Django Reinhardt gypsy jazz.

-Inspired by the wit and whimsy of “Le Club du Sauna,” we invite you to a modern-era speakeasy where the spirit of the 1952 Olympics is alive, well, and very much undercover.
+Inspired by the whimsy of “Le Club du Sauna,” we invite you to a modern-era speakeasy where the spirit of the 1952 Olympics is alive, well, and very much undercover.